swapper-org/NodeChain/README.md

 ## Docs

-We use [Swagger](https://swagger.io/) for docs.
+We use GitBook for docs.
-All the documentation concerning Nodechain is available at [NodeChain Docs](https://docs.nodechain.swapper.market)
+All the documentation concerning Nodechain is available at [NodeChain Docs](https://phoenix-7.gitbook.io/nodechain-en)

-All changes to the documentation must be made in the [NodeChain-docs](https://github.com/swapper-org/NodeChain-docs) repository.
+All changes to the RPC/WS documentation must be made in the [NodeChain-docs](https://github.com/swapper-org/NodeChain-docs) repository.

 ## Version